 - Complete fear of being judged

 In my opinion, this disorder can be debilitating, emotionally and mentally draining, and cause a sense of loneliness.
-Eventually, your peers will ostracize you after declining numerous invitations to social events and this will add to any negative feelings you already have about feeling judged.
-I don’t want you to fall prey to your own mind if you don’t have to.
-Here are a few of my coping strategies:
+Eventually, your peers might unknowingly ostracize you after you continue declining numerous invitations to social events and this will add to any negative feelings you already have about feeling judged.
+Please don’t fall prey to your own mind if you don’t have to.
+Here are a few coping strategies:

 - Ask for help